 - If your dog likes water or there's a chance he might be in the rain when wearing his anti-bark collar, you might want to invest in a waterproof collar so he doesn't get electrocuted.

 If your dog likes water or there's a chance he might be in the rain when wearing his anti-bark collar, you might want to invest in a waterproof collar so he doesn't get electrocuted.

 - Look for a collar that takes either rechargeable or replaceable batteries and check that they actually come with the collar.
 Not all collars will come with batteries, so if you're buying one, make sure you'll be able to buy the batteries for it if they don't come with it.

-- Look for one that won't be triggered by another dog's barking or similar sounds because you don't want your dog being repeatedly zapped if another dog is barking nearby.
-Such collars will usually state that their sensors will only be triggered by the barking of the dog wearing the collar and some will say that in order to be triggered they must be activated by sound AND vibration.
+- Look for one that won't be triggered by another dog's barking or similar sounds because you don't want your dog to be repeatedly zapped if another dog is barking nearby.
+Buy a collar that states that in order it to be triggered, it must be activated by sound AND vibration.

 - Look for a collar that comes with a warranty or a no-satisfaction money-back guarantee.

-Using an anti-bark collar does not make you a bad pet owner and in fact you will find it will improve your relationship with your dog because a quiet dog makes for a happier you and when you're happy, your dog benefits too.
+Using an anti-bark collar does not make you a bad pet owner.
+You will find that a quiet dog makes for a happier you and when you're happy, your dog benefits, too.
 Depending on which type of collar you use and when used correctly (according to user manual instructions) and only when necessary, these collars really aren't as bad as some people would have you believe.